ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 #### 2.2.4 Properties

-The following properties have been added, changed, and deleted in Altibase 7.3.0.01.
+The following properties have been added, changed, or deleted in Altibase 7.3.0.0.1.
 For more information on each property, please refer to the *General Reference*.

 ##### New Properties